 Back in 2012 when Apple launched its own mapping service in iOS 6, everyone thought Google Maps had finally got a real challenger.
 Some even went on to say that Apple’s brand new navigation platform would take away the lion’s share from Google Maps.
 But what seemed to be a grand launch turned out to be a mere flash in the pan as Apple Maps turned out to be a half-baked project.
 Fast forward to now, things seem to have changed drastically to the point where Apple Maps feels like a real contender.
 Hence, a Google Maps vs Apple Maps comparison makes sense to figure out which one is better.
 So, if you want to decide the one for you, here’s a direct faceoff basis all the major fronts!

-Google Maps vs Apple Maps: Which One is Better for You?
+Google Maps vs Apple Maps: Which One is Better for You in 2022?

 When you have two of the most feature-packed apps vying for the top spot, only a close look can offer better insight.
 To derive a fair conclusion, I have put Apple Maps against Google Maps on the basis of 6 most essential aspects: